quicwg/multipath/draft-ietf-quic-multipath.md

 acknowledge 1-RTT packets.
-Compared to the QUIC version 1 ACK frame, the ACK_MP frame additionally contains the Receiver's Destination Connection ID Sequence Number field to distinguish the Connection ID-specific packet number space acknowledged.
+Compared to the QUIC version 1 ACK frame, the ACK_MP frame additionally contains the Receiver's Destination Connection ID Sequence Number field to distinguish the Connection ID-specific packet number space.

 Acknowledgements of Initial and Handshake packets MUST be carried using ACK frames, as specified in {{QUIC-TRANSPORT}}.
 The ACK frames, as defined